Finding & Hiring a MidwifeCPM vs CNM home birth

-CPM vs CNM for Home Birth: Training, Costs, and How to Choose
+CPM vs CNM for Home Birth: How to Choose

 Certified Professional Midwives (CPMs) train exclusively in out-of-hospital settings and attend primarily home births.
 Certified Nurse-Midwives (CNMs) complete nursing school plus midwifery training and attend mostly hospital births, though some also attend home births.
 Both can legally attend home births in most states, but availability and insurance coverage differ significantly.